What is Document Delivery?

 Graduate students finishing their thesis or final project may request material through Document Delivery if they are not attending classes on campus.
 When you register with ILLiad, you must choose "Online Student" under "Status."
 If you need to change your status, logon to ILLiad and click on the "Change User Information" link.

 If we own the journal the article is in, we provide a scanned copy of the article.
 If we do not own the journal then we request the article from a library that does.

 What about books?

-You may request books we do not own through our regular interlibrary loan service, but you must come to the library to pick them up (unless you are associated with CNSE in Albany).
+You may request books we do not own through our regular interlibrary loan service, but you must come to the library to pick them up (unless you are associated with SUNY CNSE).
 Individuals may also obtain books by requesting them through their nearest public library, but the Cayan Library is not a party to that transaction.

 How do I make requests?

 Requests are made through ILLiad, the electronic system you use for all interlibrary loan services.
 When submitting a Document Delivery request, please put "DOCUMENT DELIVERY" in the form's "Notes" field.